 Finally, Roberts rejects functionalist arguments in Justice Kagan’s dissent.
 Kagan contends that Congress has “discretion . . . to structure administrative agencies as the times demand, so long as the President retains the ability to carry out his constitutional duties.”
 But Roberts counters that such a standard is “amorphous” and “provides no real limiting principle.” “[T]he urge to meet new technological and societal problems with novel governmental structures must be tempered by constitutional restraints that are not known—and were not chosen—for their efficiency or flexibility.”

 Two data points barely a trend make.
-But in two similar removal-power cases, Chief Justice Roberts both times has steered the Court down the formalist road.
+But in two similar removal-power cases, Chief Justice Roberts has steered the Court down the formalist road.
 And with the same driver at the wheel, Roberts has had the chance to set out and clarify his removal-power jurisprudence and, perhaps, set the Court up for a long trip down the formalist path.
-To Roberts, the President alone heads the Executive Branch.
+To Roberts, the president alone heads the Executive Branch.
 His immense power must be checked by accountability to the people.
 If he delegates executive power to unelected officials, those officials must in turn remain accountable to the people.
-If the President’s power to remove those officials is restricted, those officials are insulated from the normal accountability process.
-Thus, such Congressional limitations on the President’s removal power violate the separation of powers because they leave the power of the Executive Branch in the hands of unelected, unaccountable officials.
+If the president’s power to remove those officials is restricted, those officials are insulated from the normal accountability process.
+Thus, such Congressional limitations on the president’s removal power violate the separation of powers because they leave the power of the Executive Branch in the hands of unelected, unaccountable officials.

-A third, fourth, and fifth data point from the Roberts court will better test my hypothesis.
+A third, fourth, and fifth data point from the Roberts court would better test my hypothesis.
 We will get a third data point next term in Collins v.
 Mnuchin, which concerns the structure of the Federal Housing Finance Agency (FHFA).
-Strikingly similar to the CFPB, the FHFA is exempt from the normal Congressional appropriations process and is headed by a single director who may be removed by the President only for cause.
+Strikingly similar to the CFPB, the FHFA is exempt from the normal Congressional appropriations process and is headed by a single director who may be removed by the president only for cause.
 Ceteris paribus, Roberts’ opinions in Free Enterprise Fund and Seila Law bode ill for the FHFA.

 - William N. Eskridge, Jr., Relationships between Formalism and Functionalism in Separation of Powers Cases, 22 Harv.
 J. L. & Pub.
 Pol’y 21 (1998).